jaboutboul/ThinkUp-OpenShift-Quickstart/README.md

 	http://thinkup-$your_login.rhcloud.com

-Run through the ThinkUp install/configuration.
+Run through the ThinkUp install/configuration to add your social networks to ThinkUp.